Dhanush (howitzer): Development

 Three Dhanush guns were handed over to the Indian Army for user trials in July 2016.
 Battery trials, with six guns that were delivered, began in April 2017 with "another round" scheduled in June.
 The trials were expected to be completed by July 2017 with 18 guns entering service in 2017, 36 guns in 2018, and 60 guns in 2019, for an Indian Army order of 114 guns.
 Each regiment has 18 guns.

 The Dhanush experienced a few problem during trials, failing on three occasions in a row in 2017.
 It was reported in July 2017 that the howitzer failed the last phase of testing, due to the shell hitting the muzzle brake.
 A redesign of the barrel by widening it was being considered to solve the issue.
 Later an investigation revealed the incident happened due to a defective shell.
 Further trials were conducted by firing about 5000 shells in the desert regions and icy glaciers of the Himalayas without any incident.
 In June 2018, Dhanush completed final development trials.
 As part of the trials, all the six guns – which formed a battery – fired 50 shells each between 2 and 6 June.
 Additionally, 12 prototypes were built in total, which fired 4,200 rounds during development.
 On 18 February 2019, the gun officially received bulk production clearance (BPC) from the Ministry of Defence (MoD).
 As of November 2019, the first regiment was to be raised by March 2020.

-In July 2017, the Central Bureau of Investigation (CBI) filed an First Information Report (FIR) against a Delhi-based company, Sidh Sales Syndicate, and unknown officials of Gun Carriage Factory after the former was found to be supplying cheaper Chinese manufactured spare parts (bearings) labelled as "Made in Germany" for the manufacturing of Dhanush guns.
+In July 2017, the Central Bureau of Investigation (CBI) filed a First Information Report (FIR) against a Delhi-based company, Sidh Sales Syndicate, and unknown officials of Gun Carriage Factory after the former was found to be supplying cheaper Chinese manufactured spare parts (bearings) labelled as "Made in Germany" for the manufacturing of Dhanush guns.
 The officials from GCF were said to have knowingly accepted the Chinese manufactured 'Wire Race Roller Bearings' from the private firm.
 The firm had won a tender-based contract worth ₹35.38 lakh to supply the parts with the value revised to ₹53.07 lakh in 2014.
 The investigation is still underway as of 2025.